 Students entering nursing programs today are at a disadvantage.
 These students are entering courses with teaching styles geared toward previous generations.
 Gen Z students have evolved and have a different mindset; unlike the Baby Boomers and Generation X students, Gen Z has been born into the digital age.
 Gen Z students were born between 1995 and 2010 and raised in a world of complex visual imagery, instant access to information, and social media (Rothman, 2016).
 One author points out a term called “task switch,” in which this generation is so accustomed to a regular rapid influx of information (due in part to social media sites), causing the brain to evolve into a processor for quick bursts of information (Rothman, 2016).
 This evolution has created a generation of students with shorter attention spans and the constant need for fast data delivery with visually complex graphics and instant gratification (Rothman, 2016).

+Failure to Adapt Educational Practices to the Changing Digital Landscape

 The landscape of nursing education stands at a pivotal crossroads due to the rapid integration of digital technologies in healthcare.
 This scholarly inquiry delineates the profound consequences that may ensue from the failure to integrate digital microlearning strategies into nursing curricula, particularly with respect to the development of clinical judgment skills.
 This section synthesizes various scholarly perspectives on this critical issue and explores the potential implications for nursing practice and education.

 Outdated Educational Practices: Continued reliance on conventional pedagogies without integrating digital microlearning strategies could render nursing education obsolete, particularly as digital literacy becomes ever more integral to healthcare delivery.
 A misalignment between the skills taught and the competencies required in modern healthcare environments could emerge, leaving graduates unprepared (Author, Year).